-The problem is that His will is often overruled by human will.
+The problem is that human will often ignores Divine will.
 That’s the power God gave mankind: the freedom to dismiss Him, to distrust Him, to ignore Him, to mock Him, to disbelieve Him.
 It’s completely our choice.
 Total freedom.
 That’s what true love looks like.

 Freedom is what God allows.

-It’s not His fault we mess it up.
+It’s not His fault we choose poorly.
 He’s always there to guide and encourage and support – we can take it, or leave it.
 When we choose to dismiss God’s will for our lives, we suffer, because the human heart is imperfect and fearful.
-Our judgement is poor, and our perspective is limited.
+Our judgment is poor, and our perspective is limited.
 That’s the human condition.
-Without God’s influence, we’re just floundering souls trying to figure it out on our own.
+Without God’s influence, we’re just floundering souls trying to survive.

-So, we self-medicate with self-destructive vices and idolize useless things and hide and exaggerate and manipulate and blame each other and defy authority and sometimes pick up guns and shoot.
+So, we self-medicate with self-destructive vices and idolize useless things and hide and exaggerate and manipulate and blame each other and defy authority, and we sometimes pick up guns and shoot.
 And God weeps.

-We don’t yet know the full story of Adam Lanza.
+We don’t yet know the full story of Adam Lanza (the shooter at Sandy Hook.)
 We know he made a choice for evil, and innocents lost their lives.
-From Cain and Able to slavery, the Holocaust to 9-11, and all the shootings since, evil choices were made.
+We know Derek Chauvin chose evil as well when he took George Floyd’s life.
+From Cain and Able to the Crusades, the Holocaust to 9-11, and all the killings since, evil choices were made.
 God has watched His children destroy each other since the beginning of time.

-I pray, as a country, we will implement changes that will help prevent further shootings.
+I pray, as a country, we will implement changes that will help prevent further shootings and continued hatred.
 Legally, there is more we can do.
 The more permanent solution, however, is a matter of the heart.
-What choices are we making, every day, as teenagers, parents, neighbors, employees, managers, community leaders that are hurting others, marginalizing them.
+What choices are we making, every day – as teenagers, parents, neighbors, employees, managers, community leaders – that are hurting others, marginalizing them.

 Killers do not grow up in a vacuum.